Corral

 Over the years, we have had several horses.
 I have trouble saying no to a horse in need.
 That makes for a very large feed bill.
 Many of the horses came to us with injuries or illness, all of them had a story.
 Handsome Husband and I have a keen knack for being able to listen to the horse, hear what the animal is saying to us.
 We were not able to save them all, but we gave them all we could and they were content and peaceful here.

-We now have Hail O'Feet, the only one we purchased.
 As a wedding gift, Mama Ann (my husband's mother), gave us a stallion, Mister Texas Bay.
 A black bay stallion with AQHA papers.
 We had visited him before going to get him.
 He was beaten up by draft horses and not interacted with by humans.
 He had a non-cycling mare who pushed him around.
 He was sad, his eyes pleaded with us to take him.
 When we did pick him up, he jumped into the trailer.
 He has never been in it since.
 Our vet said "Would you leave if you were in horse heaven?"
 I suppose not.
-My parents gave us a little filly they had picked up at auction as a wedding present.
+My parents gave us a little filly they had picked up at auction as a wedding present in 2006.
 Somewhere there is a most unflattering picture of me as I read the bill of sale written out on a napkin for Cannonball Gem, our red line dun.
 She had come from the Dakotas and pulled away from her dam way before she should have been.
 Her growth was stunted a bit and she was terrified of people.
 My parents bought her in Northern New York and now she is in Ohio.

 We have had offspring of Mister and the mares.
 They have all had wonderful personalities and were beautiful.
-My last two fillies from Mister and Gem are Gem's Texas Diamond, 2 year old, and Gem's Texas Emerald, yearling.
+My last two fillies from Mister and Gem are Gem's Texas Diamond, 2 and Gem's Texas Emerald.
 They have wrapped themselves around my heart.
 Both have the best qualities of their parents.
-They are both taller than their mother and we the gentle sweetness of their father.
+They are both taller than their mother and have the gentle sweetness of their father.
 I plan on keeping these girls and training them to replace Hail and Gem when they are too old to ride any longer.

 Currently, the girls are learning to play hide and seek.